Appalling conditions, slum landlords and extortionate rent

-That same year, Ken Loach's influential social documentary 'Cathy Come Home' was screened by the BBC and watched by a quarter of the population.
-The harsh realities of homelessness were a stark contrast to London's swinging '60s image.
+That same year, Ken Loach's influential social documentary 'Cathy Come Home' was screened by the BBC.
+This was watched by a quarter of the population.
+The programme highlighted problems with homelessness which waws were a stark contrast to London's swinging '60s image.

 To help fund the purchase of accommodation, the association relied on combination of loans and donations, both private (Rev Asbridge recalls £500 being posted through the vicarage door) and from organisations like the newly formed homeless charity Shelter.
 In a rising market, properties were snapped up quickly.
 It took the fledgling committee a year to buy its first; a handsome, dilapidated four-storey building at 220 Hammersmith Grove which we converted into four flats.

 He said: “We paid £10,000 to buy it and convert it into four flats.
 Once we had our first home there was a real difference in the committee.
 I got permission from the church council to use the vestry as an office and that’s where we would see people; they were knocking on the door to get on the list.
 For the first couple of years we were run entirely by volunteers.
 That included collecting the rent."

 We continued to buy and renovate run-down properties.
 Whenever possible, we would take on sitting tenants so they could remain in the community.
 The 1976 annual report noted that people often had to move away from the area in order to get a better home.
 “Frequently this leads to a loss of a sense of community in the new area and deep loneliness often becomes a significant factor in the lives of those who move there.
 Unfortunately this is sometimes inevitable but wherever possible the association endeavours to avoid such a state of affairs arising.”